Environments

 Schedule an Environment to Pause or Resume

-The following example shows how to schedule an Environment to pause and resume using a Cron Job.
+The following example shows how to schedule an Environment to pause and resume using a the

-- Create a new Workload to your Application.
+- Add a new Workload to your Application.

-- Select + Create workload and enter the name of the Workload.
+- In a draft, select + Create new workload and enter the name of the Workload.

 - Choose